boldreports/bold-reports-docker/docs/upgrade.md

     ```sh
      docker-compose up -d
     ```
- 2. Otherwise, You are using the command to deploy Bold Reports in single container,pls follow the below steps for upgrade. use below command to get all the containers,
+ 2. Else, You are using the command to deploy Bold Reports in single container, Please follow the below steps for upgrade and use the below command to get all the containers,

     ```sh
      docker ps -a